chrisallenlane/wit-cms/README.md

 appropriate directories. `wit` will generate everything else automatically,
 including:

-- routes
-- "async" routes
+- express routes (both sync and async)
-- "pages" and "posts"
+- "pages" and "posts" (with "read more" links and pagination)
+- "tag" and "category" taxonomies
-- tag, category, and archive taxonomies
+- blog search and archive
-- canonical URLs
-- `sitemap.xml`
+- a `sitemap.xml`
 - an RSS feed
-- "read more" links and pagination

-On application start, `wit` loads all site content into an in-memory object, making it possible to serve content without reading from disk.
-This makes it rather performant when compared to database-backed content-management systems.
+On application start, `wit` loads all site content into an in-memory object, making it possible to serve content without reading a disk.
+This makes it faster than traditional database-backed content-management systems.

 `wit` seeks to offer a compromise between the full-featuredness of WordPress and the ultra-minimalism of [Jekyll][], and strives to be a viable alternative